luisgaboardi/Motion-Planning-Carla-Simulator/README.md

 Develop a motion planning solution implemented in Python using the Carla Simulator.

+## Usage

+### Configuration
+* The following python scripts were developed in Python 3.7.11, through AnaConda.
+* The Operational System was Ubuntu 18.04
+* The CARLA version was 0.9.11, downloaded following the Debian installation from (this installation guide)[https://carla.readthedocs.io/en/0.9.11/start_quickstart/].

+### How to Run
+* Add the contents of the 'agents' folder of this repository in the '/opt/carla-simulator/PythonAPI/agents' folder in the your local CARLA.
+* Add the content of the 'examples' folder of this repository in the '/opt/carla-simulator/PythonAPI/examples' folder in the your local CARLA.
+* Install the Python packages from 'requirements.txt' with Pip.
+For example ``` pip install -r requirements.txt ```
+* In the '/opt/carla-simulator/PythonAPI/examples' folder, run ``` python motion_planning.py ```

 ## Acceptance criteria

 ### As for the research project